wp-plugins/google-maps-easy/readme.txt

 = To install a plugin via FTP, you must =

-1. Download the plugin
+1. Download the Google Maps Easy plugin
 2. Unarchive plugin
 3. Copy the folder with plugin
 4. Open the ftp \wp-content\plugins\
 5. Paste the plug-ins folder in the folder
-6. Go to admin panel => open item "Plugins" => activate plugin you need
+6. Go to admin panel => open item "Plugins" => activate Google Maps Easy plugin you need

 == Other notes ==